If not there, where?

 The NYC Parks Department in summer 2024 announced a “Vital Parks” initiative, purporting to advance park spaces that are green, safe and equitable.

-Pouring concrete on historic green space full of mature shade trees betrays core values — including urban planning resiliency imperatives central to our wellbeing in the age of climate change and COVID.
+Pouring concrete on historic green space full of mature shade trees betrays core values — including urban planning resiliency imperatives central to our wellbeing.